 The utilities initiated a program evaluation in 2013 and have continued it throughout the 2014 calendar year.
-The timeline needed to be pushed back for this project, given the logistics leading to the execution of the contract with the winning bidder, Apprise Incorporated, in April 2013.
+The timeline needed to be pushed back for this project, given the logistics to execute the contract with the winning bidder, Apprise Incorporated, which occurred in April 2013.
 Therefore the program evaluation commenced during the spring of 2013, and will be completed during the third quarter of calendar year 2014.